halflearned/FHHPS/README.md

 ```bash
 python fhhps.py -f fake_data_1.csv
 ```

 The application will:

 + Run the estimation algorithm once.
 + Bootstrap 100 times.
-+ Create a comma-separated file containing the bootstrapped values for all variables.

 It will also produce the following files.

++ A comma-separated file containing the bootstrapped values for all variables
 + PDF plots of the point estimates and the density of bootstrapped estimates of shocks and first- and second-period random coefficient moments.
 + LaTeX tables tables tabulating summary statistics conditional moments and bootstrap estimates of shocks, first-period and second-period random coefficient moments.
 + LaTeX table tabulating how many observations were removed during our censoring scheme, and describing how the dependent variable varies between censored and non-censored observations.